Micro-irrigation: Ecological restoration and phytoremediation projects

 Low-flow irrigation systems are used on native plant habitat restoration and environmental remediation projects.
 The lower operating pressure can be the only choice for remote locations with wells or small storage tank water sources.
 It is used in temporary installations during initial establishment periods, and on the soil surface is easily removable with minimal damage to the recovering plant community.
 An example is its use in riparian zone restoration, and environmental remediation projects using phytoremediation and bioremediation techniques.

 Water conservation

 As municipal and agricultural water supplies become more constrained due to increasing population, droughts and climate change; city, water district, and state-province level regulations and codes are beginning to encourage or mandate reduced water consumption.
+Micro-irrigation is an efficient way to conserve water and reduce water consumption.
+According to the EPA report, a typical American home uses 30% of its water outside, and up to 50% of that water might be lost to runoff, wind or evaporation, partly due to the improper irrigation system.
+Micro-irrigation supplies water only where it is required and delivers water directly to the root zone of plants at a lower flow rate, allowing the water to soak into the soil rather than run off.
+According to research, micro-irrigation systems consume 20–50% less water than traditional spray sprinkler systems.

 Use of micro-irrigation systems on green building candidate projects can help them to accumulate points for LEED - (Leadership in Energy and Environmental Design) certification rating and awards.